What is the NVC PROMISE?

 are required to submit the FAFSA (Free Application for Federal Student Aid)

 OR the California Dream Act Application (CADAA) as part of the NVC Promise application process.
+Use the Napa Valley College school code 001247 on your application for the school you will attend.
 Click on a link below to submit an online application.

 NVC Promise STEP 3: Complete the Steps to Successfully Enroll as a New Student